-In the absence of a free service paid for by the UK Home Office, AOPA has sponsored a free basic service for the benefit of all GA Pilots for the past 3 years.
-However, the basic service has not been usable for all our members because of restrictions on aircraft type.
+In the absence of the free service paid for by the UK Home Office, AOPA has sponsored a free basic service for the benefit of our members.
+We will review the continued need for this in August 2019, allowing time for the Border Force service to stabilise.

 Note that you can only access the AOPA OnlineGAR service from the members only Member Benefits page on this website.

 Current members of a non-UK AOPA may access this AOPA members service by using the Sign Up link on this website.
 When you Sign Up, so long as you have completed all the non-UK AOPA member information, including giving permission for AOPA UK to verify your membership with your National AOPA, and your membership is verified your user account will be upgraded and you will be notified by email.
 This will be completed as soon as possible, but you should Sign Up in advance of requiring to use the OnlineGAR service.